peimiaochien/AnnotSV_ANNOVAR_data_merge/README.md

 # AnnotSV_ANNOVAR_data_merge

-same sample output should have same sample para <\br>
+same sample output should have same sample para

 the files name should include sv/snv/cnv/repeats for the script to distinguish